Electronic Lab Notebook and GLP (Good Laboratory Practice) Compliance

 - Templates for partial and final reports

-- BONUS: User action history, based on digital entering of data.
+- BONUS: User action history, based on digital entering of material.

-One of the main advantages of using digital technology, is the easy management and duplication of data.
-SOPs can be created easily from digital experiment records, already created in steps prior to the start of GLP work.
+One of the main advantages of using digital technology is the easy management and duplication of data.
+SOPs can be created easily from digital experiment records that have already been created in steps prior to the start of GLP work.
 Full management and history of SOPs can be linked to experiments and reports.
 It’s easy to distribute copies of SOP’s, timetables and experiment results.

 Using digital signatures and authentication, less effort is required from the controlling QA person and study director to verify the procedures.
 Study management is simplified and faster.
-It’s also easier to verify, that the experiment procedures match the SOP’s, as all data is gathered in electronic form, and can be filtered and displayed as desired by the reviewer.
+It’s also easier to verify that the experiment procedures match the SOP’s as all data is gathered in electronic form.
+This form can be later filtered and displayed as desired by the reviewer.

-Paper vs Electronic Solutions – Good practice examples when using an ELN:
+Paper vs Digital Solutions – Good practice examples when using an ELN:

 - The Quality Assurance unit can have an overview of the ELN.